A pile foundation is a long slender foundation member made of timber, structural steel or concrete which might be cast-in-situ or driven at place.

 - The precast process reduces completion time.

-- Can be installed over a very large area.
+- It can be installed over a very large area & very long lengths.

 - We can use piles in a place where drilling is not required.